 Note that, even though oneway operations are sent over a stream-oriented transport, they may be processed out of order in the server.
-This can happen because each invocation may be dispatched in its own thread: even though the invocations are initiated in the order in which the invocations arrive at the server, this does not mean that they will be processed in that order - the vagaries of thread scheduling can result in a oneway invocations that were received earlier.
+This can happen because each invocation may be dispatched in its own thread: even though the invocations are initiated in the order in which the invocations arrive at the server, this does not mean that they will be processed in that order - the vagaries of thread scheduling can result in a oneway invocation completing before other oneway invocations that were received earlier.